MarcoZhou6/AA548-spr2024/bite-size-notes/week-8-d-Probability and Recursive Bayesian Filtermd.md

 $$

 ## Conclusion
-The Recursive Bayesian Filter can utilize Bayes' theorem to update the probability distribution of the system state when new data is observed, continuously refining the estimates.
+The Recursive Bayesian Filter can utilize Bayes theorem to update the probability distribution of the system state when new data is observed, continuously refining the estimates.
 Supported by the theorem of total probability and Bayes rule, this method enhances the actual state estimation capabilities in dynamic environments.

 The probability principles and recursive Bayesian filtering techniques provides a powerful and efficient framework for real-time dynamic system estimation.
 This synergy enables continuous and adaptive decision-making and prediction, leveraging evolving data to refine estimates and improve accuracy over time.